 The four-corner model in Finland

-Finland’s e-invoicing infrastructure operates based on the four-corner model.
+Finland’s e-invoicing infrastructure operates based on a four-corner model.
 The four-corner model is a method of operation in which four parties are involved in the transmission of e-invoices: the sender, the sender’s intermediary (operator or bank), the recipient’s intermediary (operator or bank), and the recipient.
 The sender and recipient may be customers of different intermediaries.
 E-invoices can be sent and received regardless of which service provider the sender and recipient use.

 E-Invoice formats